 Some banks have also had positive experiences selling additional services.
 For example, Bank B bank in the U.K. provided new and used cars to customers look-ing for finance to buy a car.
-UBS sells Roman coins, United Overseas Bank offers
+UBS sells Roman coins, United Overseas Bank offers discounts on restaurants, and Wells Fargo displays wanted posters.
+Many banks use their websites to market products, serve investors, inform the media, attract recruits, build the brand and much more.

-Table 4.1.
-Web site design strategy (adapted from Goi, 2007)
+Table 4.1 Web site design strategy (adapted from Goi, 2007)

-Web site Promotion
+Promotion

-design Definition/ measures/ways Merits
+Web site design Definition/ measures/ways Merits

 characteristic

-Informatio This approach is ☐ Putting banking ☐ Providing large
+This approach is ☐ Providing large

-nal/ for services on-line. quantities of
+Informational/ for services on-line. quantities of

-communica companies to ☐ Building broad information to
+communicational companies to □ Building broad information to

-- use the awareness and customers.
+use the awareness and customers.

 Web as a □ Giving a

-tional supplement to image. company an
+supplement to image. company an

-traditional ☐ Using the Web as a instant global
+traditional Using the Web as instant global

-design marketing, cost-effective presence and
+marketing, a cost-effective presence and

-delivering way to augment their attracting people to
+delivering way to augment attracting people

-additional core prod- one's
+additional their core prod- to one's

-benefits to ucts with related ad, some of them are
+benefits to ucts with related ad, some of them

-customers and information and not the
+customers and information and are not the

 building company's target

 relationships service function. market, but

-☐ Obtaining cost
+☐ Obtaining cost potentially will

-with them. savings from potentially will be.
+with them. savings from be.

 automating routine ☐ Opening a new

 customer commu-

 nication channel

 services. enabling

 enrichement of

 relationships

 with customers.

 □ All at a

 reasonable cost.

-This approach is ☐ Creating a retail ☐ Providing a larger
+This approach is ☐ Creating a retail ☐ Providing a

-On-line/ for presence larger or more
+On-line/ for presence larger larger or more

-transaction companies to than any physical specialized selection
+companies to than any physical specialized

-al use the Web presence could. of
+transactional use the Web presence could. selection of

 to construct ☐ Creating a virtual products than

 design "virtual business competitors

 Business" - providing extra

 independent, information in a can offer.

-profitable form competitors ☐ Providing higher
+profitable form competitors \square Providing

-ventures that cannot imitate. quality and
+ventures that cannot imitate. higher quality and

 exist only on the ☐ Creating a virtual higher quantity

 Internet business that information,

 takes a specialty more economic

 product or col- benefits,

 lectible and sells it and more

 worldwide convenience than

 ☐ Creating a virtual competitors can

 business that offer

-uses the Internet to ☐ Providing a sense
+uses the Internet to ☐ Providing a

+produce sense of com-

-produce of comsuperior economic munity for
+superior economic munity for

 benefits to customers

 customers that

 competitors can-

 not imitate

 ☐ Creating a virtual

 business pro-

-viding convenience to
+viding convenience

-customers
+to customers

-that competitors cannot
+that competitors

-match
+cannot match